$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Theoretical framework

 \section{Theoretical framework}

 The decay width of the process $H \rightarrow \gamma \gamma$ starts at one-loop order in the SM and can be written in terms of bosonic and fermionic contributions as

 where the first amplitude, $A_W$, is due to $W$ boson diagrams, while $A_f$ stems from the decay mediated by charged fermions with mass $m_f$~\cite{Djouadi:2005gi}.
 In the above expression, $\tau_f = \frac{M_H^2}{4m_f^2}$ and $\tau_W = \frac{M_H^2}{4M_W^2}$, where $m_W$ is the $W$-boson mass.
 The fermionic contributions are strongly dominated by the top-quark loop, with small subleading components due to the bottom quark and the tau lepton.
 Here, we focus exclusively on the top-quark contribution, $A_t$.
-We work in an expansion in $\tau_t$ in the limit $m_t\to \infty$ (the heavy top limit), which corresponds to the leading term in this expansion.
-To estimate effects due to higher orders in perturbation theory, this limit should be sufficient since the first $\tau_t$ correction is of about 10\%.
+We work in the heavy-top limit and compute $A_t$ as an expansion around $\tau_t\to 0$, keeping the first two terms of the corresponding series.
+We expect the heavy-top limit (i.e. the leading term) to be sufficient to estimate effects due to higher orders in perturbation theory, since the first $\tau_t$ correction is of about 10\%.
+We compute the first subleading term to crosscheck this assumption.

 We write the amplitude $A_t$ as an expansion in powers of the strong coupling, $\alpha_s$, as

 where

 with $\alpha$ being the fine-structure constant, $Q_t$ is the electromagnetic top charge, $N_c=3$ is the number of colors, and $v=1/\sqrt{\sqrt{2}G_F}$ is the vacuum expectation value of the Higgs field with the Fermi constant as input.
 With this convention (which is the same as Ref.~\cite{Sturm:2014nva}, for example), the leading order contribution to the amplitude $A_t$, Eq.~(\ref{eq:Atexp}), reads, after the expansion in $\tau_t$,